 Making the cake batter

-• If your cocoa powder is lumpy, make sure you sift it beforehand!
+• If your cocoa powder is lumpy, sift it beforehand!

 • I recommend adding more red food coloring than you think you’ll need.
 The red color will fade and darken in the oven!

-• Avoid overmixing your final cake batter.
-Some lumps in your batter are fine, as long as they aren't lumps of dry flour.
-If you use a hand mixer or stand mixer, I suggest mixing the batter on medium speed so you don't overmix.
+• Avoid overmixing your cake batter.
+Some lumps in your batter are fine, as long as they aren’t lumps of dry flour.
+If you use a hand mixer or stand mixer, I suggest mixing the batter on medium speed to prevent you from overmixing.

 Four image collage showing how to make the cake batter in one bowl.